-Scenario First step Next steps If you are concerned about the way in which your NHS LSF application or payment has been dealt with.
-Contact us by telephone, text relay service or online form.
-Our full contact details can be found at www.nhsbsa.nhs. uk/learning-support-fund/contact-us If you remain dissatisfied, you may make a written complaint to us, under the NHSBSA's complaints handling policy by email: Isfcomplaints@nhsbsa.nhs.uk Or by post: NHS Learning Support Fund Complaints NHSBSA Student Services Hesketh House 200-220 Broadway Fleetwood FY7 8SS If you disagree with the actual outcome of your NHS LSF application (For example, you disagree with the decision on the amount of funding payable, or you believe your funding has been incorrectly suspended, reduced or terminated without good reason) Request a review by email to: Isfcomplaints@nhsbsa.nhs.uk Or write to us at: NHS Learning Support Fund Complaints NHSBSA Student Services Hesketh House 200-220 Broadway Fleetwood FY7 8SS This should normally be requested within 28 days of receiving the initial decision.
-If after being informed of the result of the review you still believe the decision we have made in relation to your Learning Support Fund award is incorrect, you can appeal to the Department of Health and Social Care .
+Scenario First step Next steps If you are concerned about the way in which your NHS LSF application or payment has been dealt with Contact us by telephone, text relay service or online form.
+Our full contact details can be found at www.nhsbsa.nhs.uk/learning-support-fund/contact-us .
+Alternatively, you may make a written complaint to us, under the NHSBSA's formal complaints procedure by email: lsfcomplaints@nhsbsa.nhs.uk Or by post: If you have exhausted the NHSBSA formal complaints procedure and believe your complaint has been inappropriately or unfairly handled by the NHSBSA, you may escalate your complaint to the Department of Health and Social Care (DHSC) via email to educationandtraining@dhsc.gov.uk.
+You should include in your email your explicit consent for DHSC to share the necessary personal information with the NHSBSA to investigate your complaint fully.
+If you are unable to access email services, NHS Learning Support Fund Complaints NHSBSA Student Services Hesketh House 200-220 Broadway Fleetwood FY7 8SS you can alternatively send a letter to the following address: NHS Learning Support Fund Complaints NHS Workforce Supply Department of Health and Social Care Quarry House Leeds LS2 7UE

+Scenario First step Next steps If you disagree with the actual outcome of your NHS LSF application (For example, you disagree with the decision on the amount of funding payable, or you believe your funding has been incorrectly suspended, reduced or terminated without good reason) Request a review by email to: Isfcomplaints@nhsbsa.nhs.uk Or write to us at: NHS Learning Support Fund Complaints NHSBSA Student Services Hesketh House 200-220 Broadway Fleetwood FY7 8SS This should normally be requested within 28 days of receiving the initial decision.
+If after being informed of the result of the review you still believe the decision we have made in relation to your Learning Support Fund award is incorrect, you can appeal to the Department of Health and Social Care.
 This must be done within 28 days of receiving the NHSBSA's decision.
 Email: educationandtraining@dhsc.gov.uk Please note this email address is only for NHS LSF related appeals to the DHSC.
 If you are unable to access email services, write to: NHS Learning Support Fund Appeal NHS Workforce Supply Department of Health and Social Care Quarry House Leeds LS2 7UE